Alex460k/AndroX/README.md

 ```
 # Enjoy Seamless Integration:
 ```
-- Explore the full potential of AndroX as it bridges the gap between Android and Windows, making your device more versatile and powerful than ever.
+- Explore the full potential of AndroX as it bridges the gap between Android and Windows, making your device more versatile and powerful than before.